PaulBueckhard/OnceAPawnATime/README.md

 Saves all required units, which are used for motor movements.

 ### Pins
-Saves the pins regulation for the connection of Raspberry Pi and motors.
+Saves the pin assignment for the connection of Raspberry Pi and motors.

 ## Requestflow